Trexler Nature Preserve: History

 Probate of Trexler's will was settled in 1935 and left the county owning the renamed "Trexler Game Preserve".
 For the next forty years, the preserve was open only on Sundays, with informal petting and feeding exhibits.
 In 1969, the game preserve commission engaged McFadzean, Everly & Associates to plan and develop a children's zoo at the site.
 This twenty-nine-acre zoo opened May 18, 1975.
 The exhibits became more formalized, and the animal collection was expanded to include exotic animals from Africa, Asia, and Australia.
 Construction costs for the zoo originally estimated at $400,000 quickly increased to more than $2,000,000.
 Admission projections, originally estimated to reach 650,000 by 1977, only reached 112,342 that year.

 As the legacy cost of construction increased and admissions stayed languid, budgets became increasingly stretched.
 In the early 2000s, Lehigh County floated the idea of closing the zoo.
 In 2004, the private Lehigh Valley Zoological Society was formed and brokered a lease with the county whereby the zoo would be maintained, but under private control.
 Concurrent with the transfer and lease of zoo operations, the Trexler Trust brought civil suit against the county claiming that the county was obliged to open the preserve land to the public.
 Lehigh County acceded to a $1.9 million settlement and the Trexler Trust committed to provide another $850,000.
 These monies were to be used to reopen the entire preserve to the general public.

 In the winter and spring of 2005 and 2006, respectively, interviews and public meetings were conducted to determine how to return the preserve to public use.
 The overwhelming response was that the land should be brought back to its natural state (much harmed after years of inartful range management) and that passive recreational facilities (such as hiking trails) should be constructed.
 In response to this input, Lehigh County commissioned and built a new trail system and, as of 2013, continues efforts to reclaim the land from damage caused by inartful range management.

 Topography

-The Trexler Nature Preserve is an 1,108 acre county park owned and maintained by Lehigh County, Commonwealth of Pennsylvania.
-The preserve is situated in Lowhill Township and North Whitehall Township.
-Most of the Preserve's distinctive topography is a consequence of water erosion by the Jordan Creek (and its tributaries) through the uplands of the Schochary Ridge.
+Most of the Preserve's distinctive topography is a consequence of water erosion by Jordan Creek and its tributaries through the uplands of the Schochary Ridge.